 This is the day, where everybody gets up early, and the cooking and baking starts.

-The Christmas tree is, if not before, brought into the livingroom, and during the day it is decorated with all the Christmas tree decorations that have been stuffed away somewhere in the basement or the attic.
-All the presents will be placed beneth the tree.
+The Christmas tree is, if not before, brought into the living room, and during the day it is decorated with all the Christmas tree decorations that have been stuffed away somewhere in the basement or the attic.
+All the presents will be placed beneath the tree.

 Finally the tree is decorated with candles and flags (it is not that we Danes are that patriotic, the Danish flag is used for all kinds of celebrations: birthdays, Christmas, Sundays, all Holidays, Anniversaries).